-- Adur's population has been increasing relatively slowly (from 57,618 in 1991 to 60,500 61,334 in 2006 2011).
-The ONS mid-2013 population estimate 2011 Census gives Adur's population as 62,500 61,300 and found that 29% of the population is over 60 years old.9 - 39 Ward-level information from the 2011 Census shows that Eastbrook ward in Southwick and Southlands ward in Shoreham have the highest concentration of young people (0-15 years) while Widewater ward in Lancing has the highest population of people aged 60 and over.
+- 38. Adur's population has been increasing relatively slowly (from 57,618 in 1991 to 61,334 in 2011).
+The ONS mid-2013 population estimate gives Adur's population as 62,500 and found that 29% of the population is over 60 years old.9 - 39.
+Ward-level information from the 2011 Census shows that Eastbrook ward in Southwick and Southlands ward in Shoreham have the highest concentration of young people (0-15 years) while Widewater ward in Lancing has the highest population of people aged 60 and over.
 Only 4.1% of Adur's population are of Black or Ethnic Minority origin, although this has increased from 2.5% at the time of the 2001 Census.
-The population of 'White, other white' category, which includes White Polish, White other EU, etc. are the second largest ethnic group in Adur (2.1%).10 - 40 Adur is the most deprived local authority area in West Sussex (although its relative position nationally has improved since 2007). - 41 The Government's Indices of Multiple Deprivation (IMD) 2004 showed Adur District to be 179th most deprived out of 354 local authority areas in England.
+The population of 'White, other white' category, which includes White Polish, White other EU, etc. are the second largest ethnic group in Adur (2.1%).10 - 40.
+Adur is the most deprived local authority area in West Sussex (although its relative position nationally has improved since 2007). - 41.
+The Government's Indices of Multiple Deprivation (IMD) 2004 showed Adur District to be 179th most deprived out of 354 local authority areas in England.
 Evidence from the IMD 2007 showed Adur's position worsening; however, between 2007- 2010, the District's position improved and it is now ranked 145th in 2010 out of 326 local authority areas.
-However, it remains the most deprived authority in the county.11 Eastbrook ward has the highest levels of income support and job seeker allowance claimants in the District and is the most deprived ward in the District, closely followed by Southlands ward. - 42 The need for affordable housing in the District (resulting from the combination of low incomes relative to house prices) greatly exceeds supply.
-The Strategic Housing Market Assessment update (2012) indicates an annual need for 381 new affordable homes for the period 2011 2016.12 The Objectively Assessed Need for Housing Report
+However, it remains the most deprived authority in the county.11 Eastbrook ward has the highest levels of income support and job seeker allowance claimants in the District and is the most deprived ward in the District, closely followed by Southlands ward. - 42.
+The need for affordable housing in the District (resulting from the combination of low incomes relative to house prices) greatly exceeds supply.
+The Objectively Assessed Need for Housing Report 2015 states that there continues to be a high level of need for affordable housing in Adur and identifies a requirement for 233 (net) homes per annum between 2011-2031 if all households in housing need were to be housed.
+However if existing households are taken into account (who would release homes by moving to another property) there is an identified need of 141 (net) homes per annum. - The 2011 Census found that 21% of Adur's households did not have 43. access to a car or van - a relatively high figure for West Sussex (18%), although lower than the national average for England (nearly 26%). - 44.
+Skill levels are lower than surrounding areas.
+2014 figures show that a high proportion of residents of working age have NVQ 1 and above

-9 Census 2011 2013 Mid Year Population Estimates.
+2013 Mid Year Population Estimates.